pirj/noclamshell/README.md

-Tired of the annoying iOS clamshell mode when MacBook doesn't go to sleep when you close the lid with an external monitor connected?
+Tired of the annoying MacOS clamshell mode when MacBook doesn't go to sleep when you close the lid with an external monitor connected?

 Use this!